nokobe/CgiMailer/README.markdown

 # Further information

-## Adding a for to web pages that don't end in .html
+## Handling web pages that don't end in .html

 In some cases the URL of your form will not end in _.html_ (i.e. where the URL of the page ends in '/'), in this case you will need to include a hidden